 - Personalised animoji

-iOS 12 was launched to be part of Apple's plan to get your old iPhones running for longer, speeding up your phone an lightening the load on your old processor.
-What that means in turn is that brand new phones run really smoothly, but there are some new UI elements and features, particular for those using iPhone X.
+iOS 12 was launched to be part of Apple's plan to get your old iPhones running for longer, speeding up your phone and lightening the load on your old processor.
+What that means, in turn, is that brand new phones run really smoothly, but there are some new UI elements and features, particularly for those using iPhone X, XR, XS, XS Max and 11.

 Having multiple notifications truncate into a single expandable pile is really useful, particularly if you have a busy social media presence, or receive tonnes of notifications.
 Tap to expand or swipe across to perform bulk actions (like clearing them all from your lock screen).